The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 This item was last sold on : 11/05/16

-Ambo potatoes are an early maincrop variety, available in the mid-to-late summer months through winter.
+Ambo potatoes are available in the late summer months through winter.

-Ambo potatoes are versatile and have multiple uses.
-They hold their shape, so Ambo potatoes are ideal for boiling, baking or roasting.
-Leave the skin on for maximum nutrient value.
-Boil Ambo potatoes and refrigerate ahead of time for potato salad or add to a classic Niçoise salad.
+Ambo potatoes are best in cooked applications and are excellent at holding their shape.
+Ambo potatoes are ideal for boiling, baking or roasting.
+Leave the skin on for maximum nutrient intake.
 Ambo potatoes are generally considered too firm for mashing, as they do not absorb very much water.
-Store Ambo potatoes at room temperature, or in a cool, dark, dry place for up to a month.
+Ambo potatoes boil well and can be added to potato salads or a classic Niçoise salad.
+Store Ambo potatoes at room temperature in a dark, dry place for up to a month.
 Do not wash potatoes until ready to use, as washing them will shorten storage time.

 The Ambo potato was developed and bred at one of the largest, most advanced potato breeding programs located in Ireland.
 The Ambo potato is one of 30 named varieties created by the Irish company for commercial markets worldwide.

 Ambo potatoes were developed in the late 1980s by an Irish potato breeding company called Teagasc and with the Oak Park Research Center in Carlow, Ireland.
 Ambo potatoes were registered at the beginning of 1991 and were introduced to the market in the mid-1990s.
 Ambo potatoes are most commonly found in England, Ireland and on the surrounding Channel Islands.